ept/crdt-website/pages/index.md

 Strongly consistent replication:
-: In this model, the replicas coordinate with each other to decide when and how to apply the modifications.
+: In this model, the replicas coordinate with each other to decide when and how to apply the local modifications.
 This approach enables strong consistency models such as serializable transactions and linearizability.
 However, waiting for this coordination reduces the performance of these systems; moreover, the CAP theorem tells us that it is impossible to make any data changes on a replica